R. G. Bhandarkar

-Sir Ramakrishna Gopal Bhandarkar (6 July 1837 – 24 August 1925) was an Indian scholar, orientalist, and social reformer.
+Sir Ramakrishna Gopal Bhandarkar (Konkani: [raːmkɾuʂɳ ɡopaːɭ bʱaːɳɖaːɾkɑɾ], Marathi: [raːməkɾuʂɳə ɡoːpaːɭ bʱaːɳɖaːɾkəɾ] (6 July 1837 – 24 August 1925) was an Indian scholar, orientalist, and social reformer.

 Early life

 Ramakrishna Bhandarkar was born in Malvan in Sindhudurg district of Maharashtra in a Gaud Saraswat Brahmin family.
 After early schooling in Ratnagiri, he studied at Elphinstone College in Bombay.
 His wife, Annapoornabai Bhandarkar also supported him strongly for his cause of women's education and emancipation from social evils.
 Along with Mahadev Govind Ranade, Bhandarkar was among the first graduates in 1862 from Bombay University.
 He obtained his master's degree the following year, and was awarded a PhD from University of Göttingen in 1885.

 Career

 Ramakrishna Bhandarkar taught at Elphinstone College (Mumbai) and Deccan College (Pune) during his distinguished teaching career.
 He was involved in research and writing throughout his life.
 He retired in 1894 as the Vice Chancellor of Bombay University.
 He participated in international conferences on Oriental Studies held in London (1874) and Vienna (1886), making invaluable contributions.
 Historian R. S. Sharma wrote of him: "He reconstructed the political history of the Satavahanas of the Deccan and the history of Vaishnavism and other sects.
 A great social reformer, through his researches he advocated widow marriages and castigated the evils of the caste system and child marriage."

 As an educationist, he was elected to the Imperial Legislative Council in 1903 as a non-official member.
 In 1911 Bhandarkar was awarded by the British colonial government of India the title of Companion of the Order of the Indian Empire.